ngrx/platform/docs/store/api.md

 ## Feature Module State Composition

 Store uses fractal state management, which provides state composition through feature modules, loaded eagerly or lazily.
-Feature states are added using the `StoreModule.forFeature` method.
-This method defines the name of the feature state, the reducers that make up the state.
-The same `initialState` and `reducerFactory` configuration options are also available.
+Provide feature states using the `StoreModule.forFeature` method.
+This method defines the name of the feature state and the reducers that make up the state.
+The same `initialState` and `reducerFactory` configuration options are available.

 ```ts
 // feature.module.ts